 Week 1 – Recovering At Home

 For most people who have had gastric sleeve surgery, the pain after returning home is uncomfortable but bearable.
-Patients have reported that days 3 to 6 seem to be the most uncomfortable and this is attributed to the patient’s increased activity level and movements.
+Patients frequently report experiencing the most discomfort during days 3 to 6, as they attribute this to their increased activity level and movements.

-The pain will most likely be localized to the incision sites with the concentration at the site of the largest incision.
-If you are experiencing pain during VSG surgery recovery that is unbearable or seems out of the range listed on the discharge paperwork, are vomiting, have a fever or develop new pain along your shoulders or back, contact the surgeon right away.
+Pain will most likely localize to the incision sites, with the highest concentration at the site of the largest incision.
+If you are experiencing pain during VSG surgery recovery that is unbearable or seems out of the range listed on the discharge paperwork, are vomiting, have a fever, or develop new pain along your shoulders or back, contact the surgeon right away.

 - Remember to keep drinking your liquids and staying hydrated.
-You may not feel hungry at all but it is important that you drink.
+You may not feel hungry at all but you must drink.

-- If you have special health concerns, make sure you are keeping up with medication that you take or check sugar levels, etc.
+- If you have special health concerns, make sure you are keeping up with the medication that you take check sugar levels, etc.

 - Keep your activity limited to what is recommended by the surgeon.
 You do not want to overdo it and lengthen the time of your recovery or pull a stable loose from your surgery.